danielyxie/bitburner/doc/source/guidesandtips/gettingstartedguideforbeginnerprogrammers.rst

 First Steps
 -----------
 I'm going to assume you followed the introductory tutorial when you first began the game.
-In this introductory tutorial you created a script called :code:`foodnstuff.script` and ran it on the :code:`foodnstuff` server.
+In this introductory tutorial you created a script called :code:`n00dles.script` and ran it on the :code:`n00dles` server.
 Right now, we'll kill this script.
 There are two ways to do this:

 1. You can go to the Terminal and enter::

-    $ kill foodnstuff.script
+    $ kill n00dles.script

-2. You can go to the :code:`Active Scripts` page (|Keyboard shortcut| Alt + s) and press the "Kill Script" button for :code:`foodnstuff.script`.
+2. You can go to the :code:`Active Scripts` page (|Keyboard shortcut| Alt + s) and press the "Kill Script" button for :code:`n00dles.script`.

 If you skipped the introductory tutorial, then ignore the part above.
 Instead, go to the :code:`Hacknet Nodes` page (|Keyboard shortcut| Alt + h) and purchase a